Wellbeing and Pastoral Care at Ipswich High School

 Pastoral Care in the Prep School

 Your child’s wellbeing is a top priority at Ipswich High School.
-Prep School pupils are given opportunities to develop as independent learners; cognitively, metacognitively and effectively.
-To enable and encourage children to grow, we look at how to support them in becoming resilient, independent learners, attentive, open-minded, inquisitive, respectful, polite and driven – so much so that we have written these qualities on the walls of the Prep School Library.
+Prep School pupils are given opportunities to develop as effective, independent learners both cognitively and metacognitively.
+To enable and encourage children to grow, we look at how to support them in becoming resilient, self-motivated learners, attentive, open-minded, inquisitive, respectful, polite and driven – so much so that we have written these qualities on the walls of the Prep School Library.

 Our carefully coordinated pastoral curriculum – including British values, relationships, health and wellbeing and looking out to the wider world – promotes a positive approach to pastoral care.
 It is supported by a broad teaching and learning toolkit, built from extensive educational research.
 We aim to give all of our individual pupils the opportunity to gain, with guidance, the ability to deal with challenges of life.

-We value parental views and believe good communication between parents, pupils and the school lies at the heart of your child’s development.
+We value parental views and believe that good communication between parents, pupils and the school lies at the heart of your child’s development.
 Our staff are well-informed and always mindful of individual abilities and character.
 Lessons, enrichment and play times are all considered opportunities to help develop a mindful toolkit that will give your child the skills to approach their learning and life’s adventures positively.